Krock.io Logo

 6. Send Anywhere

-SendAnnywhere to send large files online
+send large files

 Send Anywhere is a file-sharing program that lets you send files from your smartphone to any destination using a 6-digit key.
 You can create a link to access files so that others can view your shared files from anywhere.
 Files also have an expiration date, which means they will be unavailable after a certain length of time.